 - Once frozen, transfer to freezer bags.
 Use without thawing in recipes, or defrost them in the fridge.
 After freezing, the texture of the thawed fruit will be softer than that of fresh, but the flavor should still be excellent.

 Always label your frozen produce with the item name and the date you froze it.
-Frozen produce can last 3 to 6 months, but for best results, try to use it within a month or so.
+Well-wrapped frozen produce can last as long as 3 to 6 months in your freezer, but for best results, try to use it within a month or so.